shan-shaji/dart-cli-helpers/README.md

 ## [mason_logger](mason_logger)

-This is yet another package from Very Good Venture.
-This package is more than just a logger.
-This package allows you to accept user inputs and a lot of other cool things.
+This is yet another package from Very Good Ventures.
+The package is more than just a logger and allows you to accept user inputs and will help you to build lot of other cool things.

 Some feature are: